 A strong headline is a great start to communicate what your audience can expect from that next step.
 The entire ad, from copy to visuals, should create a sense of urgency.
 Finally, an explicit call to action button within or adjacent to your ad guides users who pay attention to it into the direction you want them to take.

 How to Move from Differentiation to Implementation of Your Paid Ads

-Through these five steps, you can make sure that your ads stand out not just from your competition, but the slew of digital content that gets published on all major websites and networks every single day.
+Through these five steps, you can make sure that your ads stand out not just from your competition, but from the slew of digital content that gets published on all major websites and networks every single day.
 Of course, knowing what the steps are in theory is only the beginning.
 Next, it’s time to think about implementation.

 Paid digital advertising can be immensely powerful, if you know how to master the concept.
-Setting up Google search ads, or Facebook sponsored content, requires in-depth understanding of each advertising platforms and the limitations and opportunities of the channel.
+Setting up Google search ads or Facebook sponsored content requires in-depth understanding of each advertising platform and the limitations and opportunities of the channel.
 Fortunately, RedShift can help.